-NON-HOSPITALIZED OR HOSPITALIZED, SYMPTOMATIC COVID 19 infection WITH MYOCARDIAL INJURY:
+MODERATE OR SEVERELY SYMPTOMATIC COVID-19 infection WITH MYOCARDIAL INJURY

-- Defined as a hospital or clinical course with cardiopulmonary findings suggestive of myocardial injury (presence of chest pain/pressure, dyspnea, orthopnea, arrhythmias/palpitations, syncope, or signs of heart failure in the presence of abnormal cardiac biomarkers, abnormal cardiac biomarkers, or abnormal POCUS / TTE / cardiac CT / coronary angiogram): - b.
-SM has completed 10-14 day isolation after diagnosis. - c.
-No exercise activity for 3 to 6 months after cardiopulmonary symptom resolution. - d.
-Must complete the following evaluation before resuming exercise and physical activity: - 1) 12 lead ECG - 2) Troponin I or High Sensitivity Troponin T/I - 3) Natriuretic peptide (BNP or NT-pro BNP) - 4) Other supplemental studies to show resolution of COVID-19 sequela and demonstrate normalization of end organ function (i.e. CXR, ESR, CRP) - 5) Transthoracic Echocardiogram (after completion of activity restriction) - 6) 2 week ambulatory cardiac event monitoring - 7) Cardiac MRI with late gadolinium enhancement (LGE) - 8) Graded Exercise stress test after completion of the tests above if no abnormalities - 9) Cardiology consultation.
+- a.
+Defined as a clinical course with cardiopulmonary findings suggestive of myocardial injury (presence of chest pain not associated with cough, activity limiting dyspnea, orthopnea, palpitations, syncope, or signs of heart failure in the presence of abnormal ECG, abnormal cardiac biomarkers, abnormal TTE) - b.
+SM has been cleared to return from isolation in accordance with local public health guidance. - c.
+Cardiology Consultation for further evaluation to confirm diagnosis, determine if further cardiac MRI or other evaluation is warranted, and if myocarditis/myopericarditis criteria is met. - d.
+Activity restriction for 3-6 months if diagnosis of myocarditis/myopericarditis is made by Cardiologist. - e.
+Must complete the following evaluation before resuming exercise and physical activity (by Cardiologist): - 1) 12 lead ECG - 2) Troponin I or High Sensitivity Troponin - i.
+Ensure cardiac enzyme tests are performed at least 24-48hrs after exercise and should be repeated after a small similar period of rest following an isolated abnormality. - 3) Natriuretic peptide (BNP or NT-pro BNP) - 4) Other supplemental studies to show resolution of COVID-19 sequela and demonstrate normalization of end organ function (i.e., CXR, ESR, CRP) - 5) Transthoracic Echocardiogram (after completion of activity restriction) - 6) 2-week ambulatory cardiac event monitoring - 7) Cardiac MRI with T1, T2 mapping and late gadolinium enhancement (LGE)

-e.
-SM should receive an exercise prescription to gradually re-acclimatize to activity over 2 -6 weeks after being cleared to resume exercise in the presence of low risk findings.
+- 8) Graded Exercise stress test after completion of the tests above if no abnormalities, and asymptomatic. - 9) Cardiology evaluation to ensure safe return to exercise. - f.
+SM should receive an exercise prescription to gradually re-acclimatize to activity based on high severity symptoms categorization after being cleared to resume exercise by a Cardiologist in the presence of low-risk findings.
 SM should undergo a repeat evaluation with recurrence of any symptoms.

-HOSPITALIZED, SYMPTOMATIC COVID-19 infection complicated by stroke, deep venous thromboembolism, respiratory failure, myocardial infarction, cardiac failure, renal failure, other end-organ failure:
+SYMPTOMATIC COVID-19 infection complicated by stroke, deep venous thromboembolism, respiratory failure, myocardial infarction, cardiac failure, renal failure, other end-organ failure a.

-a.
 RTD based on expert consultation and case-by-case consideration for retention vs. referral to DES/MEB.